demourak/goemerchant-woocommerce-plugin/README.md

 == Installation ==

 1. Upload the plugin folder to the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress.
+2. Activate the plugin through the 'Plugins' menu in WordPress.
+3. Configure gateway settings in WooCommerce --> Settings --> Checkout --> goEmerchant